an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 • Connection to other Allen School students who share your academic interests

 The Office of Admissions uses a holistic review process to make DTM decisions.
-Most students offered DTM have a high school GPA of 3.85-4.00 (unweighted).
+Most students offered DTM admissions have a high school GPA of 3.85-4.00 (unweighted).
 Remember that these numbers are only one factor in their selection process.
 Applicants with academic inconsistencies will have the opportunity to explain any circumstances that may have impacted their academic performance in their essays.
-Also note that hundreds of students with these high grades are not offered DTM; no GPA guarantees admission.
+Also note that hundreds of students with these high grades are not offered DTM admission; no GPA guarantees admission.

 Students are considered for admission into the Allen School in one pool, regardless of which Allen School major they have listed as their first choice.
 You have the exact same chance of being admitted to the Allen School if you list Computer Science or Computer Engineering as your first choice.
 It is relatively easy to switch between them once a student has been admitted, as long as it does not delay graduation.
 You cannot be considered for the Allen School twice or admitted directly into a second choice major, so your second choice major should not be an Allen School major.